 I used cherry wood but almost any good smoking wood will work.

-If you are not using a Bradley rack or a Weber grill pan (highly recommend both of these), place the peppers on the grate making sure they are not able to fall through.
+Place the pan of peppers in the smoker.
+You can also place the peppers directly on the grate making sure they are not able to fall through.

 Cook smoke the peppers for about 3 hours or until the peppers are nice and soft and the bacon is done to your liking.